AbdullahSaif-code/Superior-Uni/README.md

 - Generating reports for administrative purposes
 - Monitoring student progress

-Be sure to review the configuration files to customize settings based on your institution's specific requirements.
+Review the configuration files to customize settings based on your institution's specific requirements.

 ## Contributing